Neptune City, New Jersey

 Neptune City is a borough in Monmouth County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 4,626, a decrease of 243 (−5.0%) from the 2010 census count of 4,869, which in turn reflected a decline of 349 (−6.7%) from the 5,218 counted at the 2000 census.
+As of the 2020 United States census, the borough's population was 4,626, a decrease of 244 (−5.0%) from the 2010 census count of 4,869, which in turn reflected a decline of 349 (−6.7%) from the 5,218 counted in the 2000 census.

 The Borough of Neptune City was incorporated on October 4, 1881, based on a referendum held on March 19, 1881.
 The boundaries included all of present-day Neptune City, along with what is now Avon-by-the-Sea and the southern portion of Bradley Beach.
 On March 23, 1900, a bill approved in the New Jersey Legislature created the Borough of Avon-by-the-Sea.
 On March 13, 1907, the eastern portion of Neptune City was annexed to the Borough of Bradley Beach.
 The borough was named for Neptune, the Roman water deity, and its location on the Atlantic Ocean.

 The earliest borough hall was erected in 1902 at the northwest corner of Evergreen Avenue and Railroad Avenue (now Memorial Drive).